 Held in every February, the training is provided to all employees who entered the company as new graduates in April of the year before.
 The training focuses on the post-assignment follow-up of such employees.
 For example, it checks whether they have the perspective expected of a businessperson.

-Inviting lecturers from outside the Group, the training program involves workshops and group discussion in small groups to understand the principles of management and acquire basic management skills.
+Biannually held in the spring and fall, the training is provided to employees who are newly appointed to a specialist’s position.
+Inviting lecturers from outside the Group, the training program involves workshops and group discussion in small groups to acquire the knowledge and skills required of a specialist employee.

 Held in July to August every year, the training is provided to employees who are assigned to teaching new graduates.
 It communicates the aim of developing new employees and the roles of senior employees and shares knowledge and information about new employee training.